MileHacker Logo

 Mobile Connectivity

 Greece has three main mobile network providers: Cosmote, Vodafone, and Nova (formerly Wind).
 All supply prepaid SIM cards suitable for tourists.
 These offer data, calls, and texts.
-Acquire them at provider stores in larger towns like Chalkida or at kiosks.
+Acquire them at provider shops in larger towns like Chalkida or at kiosks.
 Your phone should not be locked.

 Options